Islamic Emirate of Kurdistan: Collapse

 After the collapse of the emirate, Ansar al-Islam dissolved.
-Abu Abdullah al-Shafi'i founded escaped the Kurdistan Region and founded Jamaat Ansar al-Sunna and fought against in the Iraqi insurgency, while Mullah Krekar left for Norway and founded Rawti Shax before his arrest in 2015.
+Abu Abdullah al-Shafi'i escaped the Kurdistan Region and founded Jamaat Ansar al-Sunna and fought in the Iraqi insurgency, while Mullah Krekar left for Norway and founded Rawti Shax before his arrest in 2015.
 Ali Bapir reconciled with the Kurdistan Regional Government, and registered his group as a legal political party.

 Mullah Krekar questioned the nationalism of the PUK, claiming that no Kurdish nationalist would invite the United States to defeat the only Kurdish state.
 Mullah Krekar also refused to join the Iraqi insurgency, since many Iraqi jihadists were former Ba'athist officers.

 In late 2016, around the 15th anniversary of the emirate, Mullah Krekar said that "I hope we separate from Iraq as soon as possible.
 I would support it wholeheartedly.
 We were annexed to the Iraqi state under force in 1921, a state that is a failed state in every sense.
 The first time Iraq purchased aircraft, they bombed the Kingdom of Kurdistan and Sulaymaniyah.
 If a tiny part of Kurdistan is separated from Iraq and declares independence, I will endorse it fully.
 When Mauritania declared independence, they didn't even have a building to wave their flag upon, but still they declared independence."
 He also claimed that he no longer held resentment towards Kurdish government officials.
 Hoshyar Zebari confirmed that the Kurdish government made peace with Krekar.